Senior (10+ yrs call)

 - Godden & Oths v Kent and Medway Straegic Health Authority Lloyds Rep Med 521.
 Simon acted for a number of Claimants who successfully argued that a Health Trust could be vicariously liable for sexual abuse committed by a self employed GP whilst working on Trust premises.

-Personal Injury - Leading Juniors - Tier 5 - ‘He is very efficient, decisive and clear in advice.'
+Clinical Negligence - Leading Juniors - Tier 4 - ‘Provides decisive and clear advice.’

 Chambers and Partners 2020